Strider-CD/strider-cli/README.md

 ### upgrade

-Replace a plugin with the the latest version
+Replace a plugin with the latest version

 i.e. `$ strider upgrade plugin-name`